Marian-Vittek/raspilot/README.md

 ### Getting Started

 You need to have at least a basic understanding of Linux and C programming in order to use Raspilot.
+Different modules in ./tool directory uses various 3rd party libraries.
+If you use those modules you will need to install corresponding libraries.
+That are common libraries like 'pigpio' and/or 'bcm2835'.

-If you have the courage to try it then:
+If you have the courage to compile and try Raspilot then:

 1.)
 Clone Raspilot to your Raspberry Pi